liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 ### Redefined concept of serializer

-In 0.8 serializer was "an object that can give you JSON".
+In 0.8 a serializer was "an object that can give you JSON".
 Because of that we had a lot of code that looked like this:

 ```ruby